Dyleum1/dex-UI/README.md

-# 🌾 Riceswap On CORE Frontend 🌾
+# 🌾 Dyleum  On CORE Frontend 🌾